DataWorks Data Modeling provides a Metrics system that gives every team a single, consistent definition for each business metric.

 Metric system

 A metric is a statistical value that measures business characteristics and reflects the status of specific business activities.
-Metrics are generally categorized as follows:
+DataWorks organizes metrics into three layers, each building on the previous:

-Derived Metric: Consists of an Atomic Metric, a Modifier, and a Time Period.
-It reflects the status of a business by measuring a target metric across a specific Time Period, Dimension, and business scope.
-Examples include
+Derived Metric: Built from an Atomic Metric combined with a Modifier and a Time Period.
+Narrows the measurement to a specific Time Period, dimension, and business scope.
+Examples:

-payment amount on PC in the last 30 daysandnumber of paying users on PC in the last 30 days.Composite Metric: Created by performing mathematical operations on Derived Metrics or other Composite Metrics.
-These metrics are used to build complex analytical indicators.
+payment amount on PC in the last 30 daysandnumber of paying users on PC in the last 30 days.Composite Metric: Applies mathematical operations to Derived Metrics or other Composite Metrics to produce complex analytical indicators.

 Create an atomic metric.
 For more information, see Atomic metrics.

 Create a modifier.
-For more information, see Modifier.
+For more information, see Modifiers.

 Create a time period.
 For more information, see Period.

 Create a derived metric.
-For more information, see Derived metric.
+For more information, see Derived metrics.

 Create a composite metric.
 For more information, see Composite metric.